vokon01/Kinopoisk-Movie-Recommendation-System/README.md

 Hybrid Model: Combines collaborative and content-based approaches for improved accuracy.

-Evaluation Metrics: RMSE, MAE, Precision@K, and Recall@K for performance analysis.
+Evaluation Metrics: RMSE, MAE, Precision@10, and Recall@10 for performance analysis.